ashwinpra/attendance-application/README.md

 - It should work with a unique code which was set by the attendance taker and will be announced to all the attendees.
 - Implement should be done both server side and the client side.
-- User Types:
+- **User Types**:
   1) Who wants to take the attendance
     a) Generally teacher.
 Teacher generates a unique code which will be given in class.
   2) Who gives the attendance
     a) Generally students.
 They enter the code given by the teacher in class to mark their attendance.
   3) Developer who update the software
     a) Maintains and creates the classes and other technical issues.

 - **Requirements of student:**